paybondpaybond

 • Each voucher carries a monotonic cumulative spend total for the Tempo channel.

-• Harbor rejects vouchers whose cumulative total exceeds the intent budget, even when the session deposit ceiling is higher.
+• Vouchers whose cumulative total exceeds the intent budget are rejected, even when the session deposit ceiling is higher.

 • Only one pending voucher may be in flight per intent.
 Complete gateway spend finalization (commit or release) before submitting the next voucher credential.